-To help curtail their further spread into mangrove areas and other natural vegetation associations on campus, the University shall continue a program of removing large stands of Australian pines.
+To help curtail their further spread into mangrove areas and other natural vegetation areas on campus, the University shall continue a program of removing large stands of Australian pines.
 Removal of Australian pines shall be carried out in a manner that minimizes impacts to native vegetation associations.
 Areas from which Australian pines have been removed shall be re-vegetated in a manner consistent with the 16.0 Landscape Design Guidelines Element of this Master Plan.
 The use of native plant species in the landscaping of these areas shall be encouraged.
 The choice of native plant species shall be consistent with those recommended by FIU Facilities Planning and Construction and Landscape Architect staff.
-In no case shall those plant species identified in Section 6.8 of the Miami-Dade County Comprehensive Development Master Plan as potentially invasive be in any University landscaping or enhancement planting.
+In no case shall those plant species listed in the Miami-Dade County Prohibited Plant Species List be used in any University landscaping or enhancement planting.

-Because the removal of Australian pines may result in soil disturbance and provide colonization opportunities for other invasive exotic plants, replanting of landscape vegetation shall immediately follow the removal of Australian pines.
+Because the removal of Australian pines may result in soil disturbance and provide colonization opportunities for other invasive/ exotic plants, replanting of landscape vegetation shall immediately follow the removal of Australian pines.
 A timetable for removal of Australian pines shall be determined by Facilities Management.

-- Policy 1.2.6 UNIVERSITY-WIDE: An administrative staff person of the Environmental Health and Safety Division shall establish a protocol for monitoring the establishment and spread of invasive exotic plant species.
+An administrative staff person of the FIU Department of Environmental Health and

+Safety shall establish a protocol for monitoring the establishment and spread of invasive/ exotic plant species.
 Monitoring activities shall be carried out quarterly.
-If monitoring activities indicate that invasive exotic species are becoming re-established, exotic plants shall be removed using the methods outlined in Policy 1301.2.4 and 16.0 Landscape Design Guidelines Element Policy 1.2.3. - Policy 1.2.7 UNIVERSITY-WIDE: shall The University use native plant species in restoration/enhancement planting of native vegetative communities.
-The use of native plant species in general campus landscaping shall The choice of native plant species shall be be encouraged. consistent with those recommended by the University's Environmental Studies staff, Fairchild Tropical Gardens staff, or other individuals or agencies competent in the selection, use and maintenance of vegetation native to south Florida.
-Where restoration or enhancement planting is instituted, the species chosen shall be those that are naturally found in the particular vegetative community being restored or enhanced. - Policy 1.2.8 UNIVERSITY-WIDE: The University shall use native plant species in the 25-foot wide landscape buffer areas that border native vegetative communities. - Objective 1.3 Maintain and Enhance Existing Wetland and Aquatic Natural Resource Values:
+If monitoring activities indicate that invasive/exotic species are becoming re-established, they should be removed using the methods outlined in 16.0 Landscape Design Guidelines Element Policy 1.5.4.

+The University shall use native plant species in restoration/enhancement planting of native vegetative communities.
+The use of native plant species in general campus landscaping shall be encouraged.
+The choice of native plant species shall be consistent with those recommended by the University's Environmental Studies staff.
+Fairchild Tropical Gardens staff, or other individuals or agencies competent in the selection, use, and maintenance of vegetation native to south Florida.
+Where restoration or enhancement planting is instituted, the species chosen shall be those that are naturally found in the particular vegetative community being restored or enhanced

+The University shall use native plant species in new development, and where root systems are compatible, extend native vegetative communities up to buildings.

+Objective 1.3 Maintain and Enhance Existing Wetland and Aquatic Natural Resources:

-Maintain and enhance existing values for current wetland, littoral zone and aquatic natural resources.
-For Biscayne Bay Campus, also see Goals, Objectives and Policies in the Coastal Management Element.
+Maintain and enhance current wetland, littoral zone, and aquatic natural resources.
+For the Biscayne Bay Campus, also see Goals, Objectives, and Policies in the Coastal Management Element.